opentensor/bittensor/contrib/CONTRIBUTING.md

 * **Specify which version of Bittensor are you using?** You can get the exact version by checking for `__version__` in [`bittensor/bittensor/__init.py`](https://github.com/opentensor/bittensor/blob/master/bittensor/__init__.py#L30).
 * **Specify the name and version of the OS you're using.**

 Thank you for considering contributing to Bittensor!
-Any help is greatly appreciated along this journey to incentivize permissionless intelligence.
+Any help is greatly appreciated along this journey to incentivize open and permissionless intelligence.